gokulak86/ansible_study/README.md

 When I tried to execute by commenting out tags:always in the include_role task.
 It says role_name_var is not defined!!
-Though variable name is accessible inside the when commnad its not accessible in the tags
+Though variable name is accessible inside the when command its not accessible in the tags

       - include_role:
           name: "{{  role_name_var }}"